valentinacarrizo/valentinacarrizo.github.io/_posts/2021-03-14-learning-jekyl.md

 categories: [ BLM, fashion ]
 image: assets/images/2.jpg
 ---
 >“Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
-Whatever affects one directly, affects all indirectly.” - Martin Luther King Jr, Letter from Birmingham Jail, 1963
+Whatever affects one directly, affects all indirectly.”
+-Martin Luther King Jr, Letter from Birmingham Jail, 1963

 Confronted hourly with images and visions of the police brutality befalling the US right now, you may be feeling any number of emotions - confusion, betrayal, or like me - violent, seething anger mixed with exhaustion.
 All of these are valid.
 What you shouldn’t be feeling - is apathy.